 What’s on tap: 2016 Great American Beer Fest gold medal winner Paradocs Red Imperial IPA.

-Reason to go: Paradocs is one good reason, but so is a food truck in back that serves up excellent pizza.
+Reason to go: Paradocs is one good reason, but so is a massive taproom that opened in January 2019.

-Raised Grain opened just before Milwaukee’s 2016 brewery boom, but despite missing out on the hype associated with the brewery explosion Raised Grain has done just fine—a gold medal at GABF, the ability to draw long lines of beer fans for limited releases, etc. What started as a small spot in a Waukesha strip mall has expanded production to a 20,000-square-foot facility down the road.
+Raised Grain’s original location in a Waukesha strip mall opened just before Milwaukee’s 2016 brewery boom, but despite missing out on the hype associated with the brewery explosion Raised Grain has done just fine — a gold medal at GABF, the ability to draw long lines of beer fans for limited releases, and expansion into a 20,000-square-foot facility.

 Address: 1505 W. St. Paul Ave.